speechly/cli/README.md

 # Installation

-There are binary releases for macOS, Linux and Windows, see [releases/](Releases).
-If you are using [Homebrew](https://brew.sh), you can `brew tap speechly/tap` and `brew install speechly` to get the latest release.
+There are binary releases for macOS, Linux and Windows, see [releases](Releases).

+If you are using [Homebrew](https://brew.sh), you can install the `speechly` command with:

+- `brew tap speechly/tap`
+- `brew install speechly` to get the latest release

+After tapping, normal brew updates will include any new versions of `speechly`.

 # Usage